Mi5sssss/Mi5sssss.GitHub.io/index.md

 ## 🏫Educations

-* **08/2022 - Present** PhD Candidate in Computer Engineering, Rensselaer Polytechnic Institute
+* **08/2022 - Present** PhD student in Computer Engineering, Rensselaer Polytechnic Institute
-* **08/2018 - 06/2022** BEng in Microelectronics Science and Engineering, School of Microelectronics, Southern University of Science and Technology
+* **08/2018 - 06/2022** BEng in Microelectronics Science and Engineering, Southern University of Science and Technology

 <!-- ## 📰News